Pet Insurance Fine-Print Index: Coverage Rules by Carrier (2026)

 • Prudent Pet: a vet exam in the first 30 days whose record notes no pre-existing knee conditions.

-• Pets Best: waived or reduced when a participating vet certifies your pet's health before purchase, or with uninterrupted prior coverage.
+• Pets Best: reduced or waived only for coverage acquired through a pre-approved channel when a participating vet certifies your pet's health before purchase; the declarations page shows the actual wait.

 • Kanguro: reduced to 14 days if you submit a complete medical history showing no prior knee problems.